Target Audience: New Graduates/Analysts

 Negative average effects indicate that these countries had below-average

-component values compared to the overall average, leading to a downward
+component values relative to the overall average, resulting in a downward adjustment in their quality-of-life index rankings.

 2. Relative Component Performance: